-Technically this is the odd film out not only because it is vastly different to most of the others listed but also because it is a short film.
+Technically, this is the odd film out.
+Not only because it is vastly different from most of the others listed, but also because it’s a short film.
 Set in the aftermath of WWIII, we follow Asha who resides in one of the remaining communities as a curator at the Virtual Natural Museum.
 Things begin to unfold from here with our hero as a symbol for ecological activism and the intricacies of class divisions in times of scarcity.
 This is a splendid debut by Kahiu, a Kenyan director with her eye on making more female-driven films.

 Photo Credit: Timbuktu film (2014)